 - RT Reverberation Time using the integrated impulse-response method.
 RT30 (from -5 to -35 dB); - EDT Early Decay Time.
-EDT10 (from 0 to -10 dB); - C80 Early to Late Sound Index or Clarity with a time window of 80 ms. $C80 = 10 \log E(0,80)/E(80,\infty);$ - D Early to Total Energy Ratio (Early Energy Fraction, Definition or Deutlichkeit) with a time window of 50 ms.
+EDT10 (from 0 to -10 dB); - C80 Early to Late Sound Index or Clarity with a time window of 80 ms. $C80 = 10 \log E(0.80)/E(80,\infty)$; - Early to Total Energy Ratio (Early Energy Fraction, Definition or Deutlichkeit) with a time window of 50 ms. - $D = E(0.50)/E(0,\infty);$ - Center Time (point in time where the energy received before this point is equal to the energy received after this point); - L Loudness, Total Sound Level or Overall Level (measure of the room's ability to amplify sound from the source position).

-$$D = E(0,50)/E(0,\infty);$$

-- TS Center Time (point in time where the energy received before this point is equal to the energy received after this point); - L Loudness, Total Sound Level or Overall Level (measure of the room's ability to amplify sound from the source position).
 This measure is also denoted as G in the literature.

 The method used is based on the integrated impulse-response method.
-A limitedbandwidth noise-burst is generated and transmitted into the church by a loudspeaker via an amplifier.
+A limited-bandwidth noise-burst is generated and transmitted into the church by a loudspeaker via an amplifier.
 The response of the room to the noise-burst (the impulse response) is then sampled from the RMS detector output of the sound level meter (time constant 5 ms).
-A loudspeaker emitting short pulse noise bursts in 3/2 octave frequency bands (to ensure that the received noise-burst is of 1/1 octave bandwidth) was used as a sound source.
-The receiving system consisted of one 112" microphone and a sound level meter with a 1/1 octave filter set.
-The measurement was controlled by software installed on a notebook computer.
-In each church, two locations were used for the loudspeaker (in front of the altar and in the centre of the main floor).
-The sound source was positioned 0.8 m above the floor, at a 45° angle with the horizontal plane.
+A loudspeaker emitting short pulses-noise bursts in 3/2 octave frequency bands (to ensure that the received noise-burst is of 1/1 octave bandwidth) was used as sound source.
+The receiving section consisted of one 1/2" microphone and a sound level meter with a 1/1 octave filter set.
+All the procedure was controlled by a specific software using, in loco, a notebook computer.
+In each church, two sound source locations were used for the loudspeaker (in front of the altar and in the center of the main floor).
+The sound source was positioned at 0.8 m above the floor and making a 45° angle with the horizontal plane.
 Each measurement was calculated from an ensemble of 3 or 4 pulse responses in each position.
 Five receiver positions were, in average, used depending on the width of the church.
-The microphone, at each location, was placed 1.30 m above the floor.
-In total, approximately 8000 values were determined (all combinations of the 6 octave-frequency bands, 125 to 4k Hz, and source-receiver locations).
-The equipment used consisted of a sound level meter, 1/3-1/1 octave filter set, an analysis module Room Acoustics (B&K-BZ7 109), a sound source and a 1/2" microphone.
-The notebook computer had application software Room Acoustics (B&K-VP7 155) installed.
+The microphone, at each location, was placed at 1.30 m above the floor.
+In total, near 8000 values were determined (all combinations of the 6 octave-frequency bands, 125 to 4k Hz, and source-receiver locations).
+The equipment used consisted of Sound Level Meter "Brüel & Kjær" (B&K) type 2231, 1/3-1/1 Octave Filter Set B&K-1625, Module Room Acoustics B&K-BZ7109, Sound Source B&K-4224, Microphone 1/2" B&K, Notebook computer Compaq LTE and Application Software Room Acoustics B&K-VP7155.

-2.4 Measurement Method for Subjective Parameters
+2.4 - Measurement Method for Subjective Parameters

-2.4.1 Listeners and Music Sound Sources
+2.4.1 - Listeners and Music Sound Sources

 A group of 15 listeners was chosen to judge the quality of music throughout the churches.
-It was decided that a group of average and randomly selected listeners was not suitable for this study due to the need to have some acoustical knowledge concerning the parameters being tested.
+It was decided that a group of average and randomly selected listeners was not suitable for this study due to the need of having same acoustical knowledge concerning the parameters being tested.
 Therefore a group of 12 college students and 3 of their professors from the School of Music and the Performing Arts (Polytechnic Institute of Porto) was chosen.